LitiumAB/Education/Developer Education/Presentation/public/presentation.md

     * Field instances are per **Area**

 --
-* The field does not need to be added to a Field template be added to an entity
+* The field does not need to be added to a Field template to be added to an entity

     * The field template is not the container of fields